-Mountain brome is one of the most important forage grasses on this site.
+Bunchgrasses, in general, best tolerate light grazing after seed formation.
+Britton and others (1979) observed the effects of harvest date on basal area of 5 bunchgrasses in eastern Oregon, including Idaho fescue, and found grazing from August to October (after seed set) has the least impact on these bunchgrasses.
+Therefore, abusive grazing during the growing season will reduce perennial bunchgrasses, with the exception of Sandberg bluegrass (Tisdale and Hironaka 1981).

 Mountain brome is ranked as excellent forage for both cattle and horses and good for domestic sheep.
 Domestic sheep will graze mountain brome only when it is fairly succulent.
-Palatability for nodding brome is high for grazers and medium for browsers.
+Letterman's needlegrass begins growth early in the year and remains green throughout the relatively long growing season, thus, making it valuable forage for livestock.
 Slender wheatgrass is grazed by all classes of livestock.
-Columbia needlegrass provides valuable forage for all classes of livestock.
-Overall production is generally low in the upper sagebrush and mountain brush zones and at the limits of its range where Columbia needlegrass grows only in scattered patches.
-It is especially valuable to cattle and horses on summer ranges and to domestic sheep on lambing grounds.
-It is more often cropped closely by cattle and horses than by sheep.
-Western needlegrass has a spreading and deeply penetrating root system, which makes it resistant to trampling.
-Letterman's needlegrass begins growth early in the year and remains green throughout the relatively long growing season, thus, making it valuable forage for livestock.
-Nevada bluegrass is a palatable species, but its production is closely tied to weather conditions.
-It produces little forage in drought years, making it a less dependable food source than other perennial bunchgrasses.
+Idaho fescue tolerates light to moderate grazing

+(Ganskopp and Bedell 1980) and is moderately resistant to trampling (Cole 1987).
+Heavy grazing may lead to replacement of Idaho fescue with non-native species such as cheatgrass (Mueggler 1984).

 Mountain big sagebrush is eaten by domestic livestock but has long been considered to be of low palatability, and a competitor to more desirable species.
 Mountain snowberry is readily eaten by all classes of livestock, particularly domestic sheep.
-Inappropriate grazing management leads to a decline in understory plants like bluebunch wheatgrass and an increase in big sagebrush.
-Muttongrass many increase temporarily with further degradation.
+Inappropriate grazing management leads to a decline in understory plants and an increase in mountain big sagebrush.
 Invasion of annual weedy forbs and cheatgrass could occur with further grazing degradation, leading to an increase in bare ground.
 A combination of overgrazing and prolonged drought may lead to soil redistribution, increased bare ground and a loss in plant production.

 Stocking rates vary over time depending upon season of use, climate variations, site, and previous and current management goals.
 A safe starting stocking rate is an estimated stocking rate that is fine-tuned by the client by adaptive management through the year and from year to year.